 But he’s off on a new adventure now,

-throwing boulders with grunts and gasps, Take that! he yells, a holler into the wind
+Take that! he yells, a holler into the wind

 as loud as mine would be if allowed